Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Mushroom Coffee Recipe (Immune-Boosting)

-Getting your hands on some of these hard to read funky ingredients might seem daunting but trust me most of these can be sourced in a health shop or online at places like Amazon.
+Getting your hands on some of these hard-to-read funky ingredients might seem daunting, but trust me, most of these can be sourced in a health shop or online.

-A few uses: Simply add to your coffee instead of water (try using it in a French Press - my recommendations) or add a few spoonfuls to your regular coffee and stir or if you’re feeling experimental you could use it to make a mushroomy cold brew coffee.
+A few uses: Add to your coffee instead of water (try adding it when you brew coffee in a French Press) or add a few spoonfuls to your regular coffee and stir or if you’re feeling experimental, you could use it to make a mushroomy cold brew coffee.

-If you’re convinced this coffee mushroom infusion is something you want to try but are too busy to put in the legwork to make it yourself you can use an excellent instant mushroom coffee product by Four Sigmatic (remember I talked about these guys above).
+If you’re convinced this coffee mushroom infusion is something you want to try, but you’re too busy to put in the legwork to make it yourself, you can use a great-tasting instant mushroom coffee product by Four Sigmatic (remember I talked about these ‘funguys’).

-The Four Sigmatic mushroom coffee combines Chaga mushroom, lion’s mane mushroom and coffee in one sachet.
-Just mix with hot water and sweeten or add milk or cream or any other upgraded as per your liking.
+The Four Sigmatic mushroom coffee combines lion’s mane mushroom, Chaga mushroom, and coffee in one instant coffee sachet.
+Just add with hot water and sweeten or add milk or cream or any other ingredients you like.